Position

 Average Salary: $95,000

-Dent Mechanic Group specializes in automotive repair and restoration.
-They have locations in several states, offering a dynamic work environment for skilled Repair Specialists.
+Dent Mechanic Group specializes in vehicle repair.
+They focus on dent repair and paintless dent removal.
+They have locations in several states, offering a variety of job opportunities for skilled specialists.

 3. STERIS